ARKInvest/Starlink/README.md

 # Starlink
 ARK aims to upload a number of files that help dimension the opportunity for SpaceX's Starlink.

-The first open-source model is a rough approximation of Starlink's total addressable market.
+The file Open Source Starlink TAM is a rough approximation of Starlink's total addressable market.

 Before you do anything, please read this blog for a more detailed discussion of our assessment.